Srijan0098/Pneumonia-Prediction/README.md

 The IPython notebook Pneumonia_Prediction.ipynb contains all necessary codes and it also imports the module custom_functions.py.
 Project_Presentation.pdf is the pdf of my project presentation, which explains some of the methods used.

+If the notebook fails to load, click on this [link](https://nbviewer.org/), type https://github.com/Srijan0098/Pneumonia-Prediction/blob/main/Pneumonia_Prediction.ipynb and click on 'Go!'.
+This would automatically load the notebook.